gokul-cyber/AGUMENTIK-ASSIGMENT.github.io/README.md

-# Games-Arena | Cogoport Frontend Developer Hiring Challenge
+# Games-Arena | Rento Mojo  Frontend Developer Hiring Challenge
 Develop a pseudo front end application which would let the users help list and browse games developed for different platforms conveniently.

 ## How to run the project online